British Railways Standard Class Locomotives

 - E.S.
 Cox - locomotive design

-The decision to build 999 new steam locomotives still causes controversy to this day.
+The decision to build steam locomotives of a new design still causes controversy to this day.
 There are at least 3 different arguments

 - As prototype diesels were being built, full scale dieselisation should have been the choice.
 The counter argument was that diesel engineering in the UK was still at an early stage and the importing of American technology was politically undesirable.
-Later events in the 1950s would prove that this was an option to avoid in the late 40s
+Later events in the 1950s with the introduction of diesels would prove that this was an option to avoid in the late 40s.

 - Electrification.
 This was Riddles' long term choice but the technology was still evolving in 1948.
 The Woodhead line electrification proceeded after the Second World War but this used 1500V DC.
 A decision to adopt 25kV AC electrification as standard was adopted in 1956.
 Proceeding with full scale electrification in 1948 would have chosen the wrong technology.